break-stuff/wc-dox/README.md

 type DoxConfig = {
   /** Configures the heading level for the API sections - default is 3 */ headingLevel?: 1 | 2 | 3 | 4 | 5 | 6;
+  /** Configures the CSS class for the API section headings */ headingClass?: string;
+  /** Configures the CSS class for the API section tables */ tableClass?: string;
   /** Configures the `wc-dox` component contents */ dox?: DoxElementConfig;
   /** Configures the `wc-imports` component contents */